alexanderjophus/alexanderjophus.github.io/content/posts/troubleshoot.md

 ### Writing your Redactor

-Redactors are inredibly useful tools to remove sensitive information from your collected data.
+Redactors are incredibly useful tools to remove sensitive information from your collected data.
 You can remove passwords from secrets, ip addresses from config maps, and PII from logs.
 Or any combination of that and more!